null-2020/resumation/README.md

 ## Instructions

-Since the program can read LaTeX resumes, make sure to add it to lib/config/.
+Since the program can read LaTeX resumes, make sure to add the resume in .pdf form and it's latex code to the lib/config/ folder.
 Also ensure that you add and fill in the correct details in the config.json file or via the web application.